flydog-sdr/docs/docs/en/README.md

 ### Q: I've heard that there are problems with the FlyDog SDR circuit design?

-A: The images previously included in the project description document were initial samples for developer testing and are completely different to the FlyDog SDR now on sale, so rest assured that there are no problems with the FlyDog SDR circuit design and it will be moving towards low noise.
+A: [The image previously included in the project description document](https://i.loli.net/2020/08/28/8hHytJLSk5UlYRx.jpg) were initial samples for developer testing and are completely different to the FlyDog SDR now on sale, so rest assured that there are no problems with the FlyDog SDR circuit design and it will be moving towards low noise.

 ### Q: How come the FlyDog SDR has three antenna interfaces?

 A: The FlyDog SDR Project provides users with two different low-pass filters (30 MHz and 62 MHz) for use.
-The choice of antenna interface is also described in detail in the FlyDog SDR companion documents.
+The choice of antenna interface is also described in detail in the FlyDog SDR documentation.

 ### Q: Is the LTC2208 an inferior chip?
 Why not use the LTC2217, which has a lower noise floor?